A Beginners Guide to Investing

 Step 2.)
 Open the right account.

-Quick note here: If you do prefer the robo-advisor account then the information below isn’t really needed because you won’t be selecting which stocks, funds, or bonds to invest in.
+A quick note here: If you do prefer the Robo-advisor account then the information below isn’t really needed because you won’t be selecting which stocks, funds, or bonds to invest in.
 However, if you are up for going at it yourself, keep reading.